Moncrieff and Hood disappearance: Missing

 At 17:22 NZ time, when the aircraft had been in the air for just over 12 hours, and should have been within about 200 mi off New Zealand's coast, signals from the Aotearoa ceased abruptly.

 With the cessation of radio signals hopefulness gave way to anxiety, although the relatively poor reliability of airborne radio at the time did not necessarily mean that loss of signal equalled the loss of the aircraft.
 Searchlights were used to illuminate the clouds that were building up, and rockets were still being sent up at 01:40 on 11 January, but the crowd waited in vain.
 Moncrieff, Hood, and the Aotearoa were never seen again.

 Many reports of supposed sightings of the aircraft came in during the evening and night of 10 to 11 January, of varying degrees of credibility.
 Most claimed to see the lights of the Aotearoa, although Kight affirmed the aircraft carried no navigation lights or flares, and the only source of light apart from the aircraft's exhaust was a small pocket torch that would not be seen at any distance.
-Some of the most apparently reliable sightings could be interpreted as the Aotearoa making landfall north of the intended track near Cape Egmont, tracking along the Southern Taranaki coast, and then cutting across the South Taranaki Bight to the coast near Paekakariki, intending to round Cape Terawhiti and fly up Wellington Harbour to the Hutt Valley.
+Some of the most apparently reliable sightings could be interpreted as the Aotearoa making landfall north of the intended track near Cape Egmont, tracking along the Southern Taranaki coast, and then cutting across the South Taranaki Bight to the coast near Paekākāriki, intending to round Cape Terawhiti and fly up Wellington Harbour to the Hutt Valley.
 This would have been a valid scenario if the aircraft had drifted north of its intended trans-Tasman course.